top of page

 Waypoint.
 Your journey.
 Your choice.

-From December 2025, our monthly dispatch will be delivered to your inbox and it will include insider offers, thoughtful travel finds, and stories that move, crafted especially for those who travel independently and love the world deeply.
+Our monthly solo traveller dispatch includes insider offers, thoughtful travel finds, and stories that move, crafted especially for those who travel independently and love the world deeply.

 I would love to subscribe to Waypoint!